mblair415/project-0/README.md

 * JavaScript
 * Jquery

+I have css movement through fade in.
+I have a lot of object oriented programming.
+I have multiple levels that function as rounds.

 ## Code I'm proud of:
 This code is how combat takes place.
 It displays complex nested functions that will recursively call themselves as needed, it also uses closures, and it intelligently uses a random damage generator a single time to determine hit damage as needed without calling for things in the case that they're not needed.